w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 HashForests was founded in late 2018 focusing on off-chain scaling and trusted execution environment technologies.
 We have developed a prototype of Intel SGX based smart contract and plugged it into a Graphene based blockchain.
 We have also developed a few DApps as proof of concept.

-In June 2019 we started [LibraChina](https://libra-china.org), a communtiy focusing on promoting blockchain massive adoption and Libra technology.
+In June 2019 we started [LibraChina](https://libra-china.org), a community focusing on promoting blockchain massive adoption and Libra technology.
 Since then we have developed a Libra testnet explorer [LibraBlock](https://librablock.io) and an online wallet is currently a work in progress.

 Before the team was founded, our team members has been worked in Google, DiDi Chuxing, Dji, and Liwoshuo, a famous Chinese startup.
 We have blockchain experts who initiated Bitcoin Gold, a fork of Bitcoin and now its market cap is ranked around 25th.
 The team mainly write C++, Js, Rust, Ruby, and Python.